-1. SUPERANNUATION
+(1) SUPERANNUATION

-Many of this years changes in taxation relate to superannuation amendments brought in last year and are now having their first full year of impact in the 2018 financial year.
-Listed below are key areas that you may need to consider this year-end, both in planning for the rest of 2018 and looking forward into 2019 and beyond:-
+Listed below are some of the key areas that you may need to consider this year-end, both in planning for the rest of 2021 and looking forward into 2022 and beyond:-

-- From 1 July 2017, a \$1.6m pension transfer cap applies per member and the earnings therefrom will continue to be tax free, however earnings on funds in excess of the \$1.6 million cap will be subject to tax at 15% (if retained in superannuation). - From 1 July 2017 fund earnings attributable to Transition to Retirement Income Streams ("TRIS") are taxed at 15% rather than being tax free which has been the rule since 2007. - From 1 July 2017 individuals are able to save for their first home deposit by making voluntary contributions into their super fund of up to \$15,000 per year (max. of \$30,000 in total).
-Contributions and deemed earnings can then be withdrawn (from 1 July 2018) for a first home deposit. - From 1 July 2018 a person aged 65 or over can make a non-concessional contribution into their super fund of up to \$300,000 from the proceeds of selling their home (a couple can therefore contribute \$600k into super).
-These contributions are not subject to the \$1.6m limit described above.
+- From 1 July 2021 the annual concessional and non-concessional contribution caps rise from \$25,000 to \$27,500 and from \$100,000 to \$110,000 respectively. - A \$1.6m pension transfer balance cap applies per member and the earnings therefrom will continue to be tax free, however earnings on funds in excess of the \$1.6 million cap will be subject to tax at 15% (if retained in superannuation).
+This cap increases to \$1.7m form 1 July 2021. - Fund earnings attributable to Transition to Retirement Income Streams ("TRIS") are taxed at 15% rather than being tax free (which has been the rule since 1 July 2007). - Individuals are able to save for their first home deposit by making voluntary contributions into their super fund of up to \$15,000 per year (max. of \$30,000 in total).
+Contributions and deemed earnings can then be withdrawn (from 1 July 2018) for a first home deposit. - A person aged 65 or over can make a "Downsizer" contribution into their super fund of up to \$300,000 from the proceeds of selling their home (a couple can therefore contribute \$600k into super).
+These contributions are not subject to the normal contribution limits described below.
+Certain conditions apply and you should check with us to see if this is suitable for you.